Shrfnt77/DynamicSyscalls/README.md

 </h1>

-DynamicSyscalls is a library written in .net resolves the syscalls dynamically (Has nothing to do with hooking/unhooking)
+DynamicSyscalls is a library written in .net resolves the syscalls dynamically (Has nothing to do with hooking/unhooking) only support x64 arch

 ### Tested operating systems
 - Windows 11 22H2